Yen to Peso Forecast 2026, 2027, 2028, 2029, 2030 - XS

 • Movements in Japanese government bond yields

-• Capital inflows into Asian emerging markets supporting the PHP
+• Capital inflows into Asian emerging markets are supporting the PHP

 • Inflation data and economic activity indicators from Japan